jonathanhogg/flitter/docs/language.md

 The purpose of any **flitter** program is to construct a render tree.
 Individual literal nodes are represented by an exclamation mark followed by a name, e.g., `!window`.
-Nodes can be tagged with additional arbitrary names that aid in readability and in searching (see [Queries](#queries) below).
+Nodes can be tagged with additional arbitrary names that aid in readability.
 A hash character followed by a name will tag the preceding node (or nodes) with that name, e.g., `#top`.
 A name followed by an equals character will set that attribute on the preceding node.
 The resulting value in both of these instances is the tagged/attributed node.

 For example: